-In 1962, while playing for Waterloo under manager Matt Sczesny, Ryan led the Midwest League's catchers in putouts, assists, and double plays.
+In 1962, while playing for Waterloo under manager Matt Sczesny, Ryan led the Midwest League's catchers in putouts, assists, and tied for the lead in double plays.
 Playing under Eddie Popowski in Reading the next two years, Ryan led the Eastern League catchers in fielding average and double plays in 1964 for Reading while being named to the All-Star team.
 That year he had the highest batting average of his professional career (.248).
 Season over, he went home and spent several weeks hanging with friends.

 On Friday, October 2, Mike had come back home around midnight after spending a full day at New Hampshire's Hampton Beach.
 "I was down the beach having a good time.
 We were there every day for a month.
 My father was sitting there at the table and he said, 'The Red Sox called.
 They want you in the morning.'
 I'm standing there in the door and I'm looking at him.
 'What?'
 He repeated it, and I kind of shook my head.
 'Are you kidding?'
 He says, 'They want you there tomorrow.'
 I didn't go to sleep, really.
 I was at the ballpark at 8 o'clock in the morning, for a 1:30 game.
 They didn't know I was coming in; they wouldn't let me in!"
 The guard had to go in and ask around before they'd let him into the ballpark.